ECP-VeloC/redset/doc/rst/redset.rst

 redset
 ======
-A redundancy descriptor is a data structure that describes how a dataset is encoded.
+A redundancy descriptor is a data structure that describes how a dataset should be encoded.
-It tracks information such as the list of source files and the redundancy scheme that is applied.
-The data structure also records information on the group of processes that make up a redundancy set, such as the number of processes in the set, as well as, a unique integer that identifies the set, called the "group id".
+It tracks information including the redundancy scheme to be applied and the group of processes that make up a redundancy set.

 This section describes some of the most common redundancy descriptor functions.